boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - Easy to update/delete modify existing terms

 Disadvantages
- - Cannot store TF information along terms
+ - Cannot store TF information along terms as its a non-positional index
  - Produces false positive matches

 So with the above I had a further think and decided I should try either an inverted index, a trie or bitsignatures.
 Before I quickly create some simple implementations of each to establish how they perform, lets get an estimate of how much storage each is going to require.

 Inside searchcode there is about 300 million code files (as I write this).
-Ignoring duplicates gives around 200 million code files that we want to search, broken up by about 240 languages.
+Ignoring duplicates gives around 200 million code files that we want to search, broken up by about 240 languages across 40 million repositories.

 There is probably about 5kb of code in most of those files, with each having about 500 unique terms.
 This gives us about 1.5 TB of code, which is actually in the ballpark, although I do compress the content at rest.

 The nice thing about this number is that its not stupidly big.
 It should be possible to run this on a single machine, and frankly its possible to brute force it given a powerful enough machine.
 Its certainly not a web scale problem in the sense that Google or Bing are.

-So given that, we can work out roughly how large the indexes might need to be.
+So given our rough numbers, we can work out roughly how large the indexes might need to be.
 Im going to ignore most of the overhead of the implementation and just use the known sizes.
 In other words im going to assume a map, slice or other data structure is free for these estimates although that is far from the case.

 For the inverted index we need in effect a large map of string to integer arrays, representing a word and which documents have it.
-Thats the bare minimum to work, but for Go large maps with strings are the devil causing high GC pauses.
+Thats the bare minimum to work.
+Any index worth spit though is compressing the integer arrays somehow, either using Elias-Fano, just storing offsets or some other technique and using a skip list allowing you to step through it very quickly.
+If you don't do this you have problems when someone searches for a really common and a really rare term.

 So lets assume there is a "free" mapping of strings to integers somewhere allowing us to use a integer for the words.
-We don't but for the moment while working things out lets assume so.
-Lets also assume we have less than 4 billion terms (I think Bing/Google have something like 10 billion) so we can use a 32 bit integer to save some space.
-However we do want to know what the count of each term is so lets add that too.
+We don't have one but for the moment while working things out lets assume so.
+Lets also assume we have less than 4 billion terms (I think Bing/Google have something like 10 billion per shard but we are simplifying here) so we can use a 32 bit integer to save some space.
+However we do want to know what the count of each term is so lets add that too, in other words we are making a positional index.

 So we end up with a map of 32 bit ints to a struct containing a 32 bit int (we have 300 million documents we might need to store so easily less that 4 billion) which gives us the following,